hughian/RL/README.md

 # RL
-learning reinforcement learning and record some codes,thoughts etc.
+studying reinforcement learning and record some codes,thoughts etc.